srobo/website/covid-19.md

 - If we can't get enough volunteers to come
 - We don't think we can offer a safe event

-All of these are being actively reviewed, and steps being taken to mitigate
+All of these are being actively reviewed, and steps being taken to mitigate.

 ### In the case of the competition going ahead